nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 <a id="mpld3-demo"></a>
 ### [mpld3 Demo](notebooks/mpld3_demo.ipynb)

-This notebook is an amalgamation of a few example notebooks from [http://mpld3.github.io](http://mpld3.github.io). *mpld3* is a plugin that modifies the behavior of matplotlib plots in-situ, adding interactivity.
+This notebook is an amalgamation of a few example notebooks from [mpld3's website](http://mpld3.github.io). *mpld3* is a plugin that modifies the behavior of matplotlib plots in-situ, adding interactivity.
 This is an excellent first step in interactive plotting since it uses vanilla Matplotlib.

-Try installing *mpld3* and making your plots interactive!
+*Try installing mpld3 and making your plots interactive!*

 <a id="making-movies"></a>
 ### [Making Movies](notebooks/matplotlib_movies.ipynb)

 This notebook details how to make and save a movie using the powerful `FunctionAnimation` and an update method for a figure.
 Movies are an excellent way to communicate science, especially to the public.
 Unfortunately, making a movie can be a fairly involved process: depending on your OS the backend can be difficult to set up, and the structure of a movie-plotting function is quite a bit different than for standard Matplotlib.
+I cover the basics of how to make a movie, and have embedded in a number of example scripts, sourced from [Jake Vanderplas](http://vanderplas.com) and [matplotlib](https://matplotlib.org/examples/animation/).

-Try taking some of your existing code and turning it into a movie.
+*Try taking some of your existing code and turning it into a movie.
 Anything time-dependent is an easy candidate.
 Alternatively, a complex figure with a number of components can often be better explained by introducing each piece separately and adding annotations.
-This also makes for a good movie.
+This also makes for a good movie.*

 <a id="matplotlib-widgets"></a>
 ### [Matplotlib Widgets](notebooks/matplotlib_widgets.ipynb)

+I'll be honest -- I'm relatively new to the widget scene, though I plan to rapidly correct this plotting oversight.
+This notebook was sourced from [Will Koehrsen](https://github.com/WillKoehrsen/Data-Analysis/tree/master/widgets) and updated for Plotly Version 4.

 <a id="power-user-plotting-technique"></a>